 The famous mounds of Ohio (together with Cahokia) are featured prominently throughout Graham Hancock’s recent book America Before: The Key to Earth’s Lost Civilization.
 My visit to the mounds took place before the release of the book.
 And while I haven’t read the whole thing yet, I’ve had a look at some of the chapters pertaining to the places I went to.

 If you’re unfamiliar with Graham Hancock, he’s a major proponent of the idea that a unified, advanced civilization once flourished throughout the planet.
 Hancock attributes many ancient and sacred sites around the world to this mysterious lost culture, or at least their descendants.
 Supposedly, a major calamity wiped them out around 11,000 years ago.

 Hancock brings up a lot of fascinating points.
 But in my opinion, just because distant cultures around the world make use of similar archetypes, such as serpents and birds, does not necessarily mean they’re descended from the same people.
-If anything, it says more about how the human psyche (and perhaps, the metaphysics of our universe) is wired.
-I don’t think that Serpent Mound is 11,000 years old, as Hancock hints at.
-But who knows, maybe it could be.
+If anything, it says more about how the human psyche is wired.
+I don’t really think that the Serpent Mound is 11,000 years old, as Hancock hints at.
+But who knows, maybe it could be!